hellia-be/dotfiles/README.md

 Downgrade tzdata to 2024a-2 and reboot will fix the issue.

-Using downgrade, it is important to click yes when asked about the "no update".
+Using `downgrade`, it is important to click yes when asked about the "no update".
 Otherwise, it will revert back to UTC after reboot.

 ### Waybar is not Loading